YehielSiri/ImageProccesing_Ex2/README.md

 -----

 <h2>Image derivatives</h2>
 Calculate gradient of an image.
+An image derivative - gradient - is defined as the change in the pixel value of an image.

 <div align="center">